Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 <img src="../assets/blog/004/cve_tail_analysis.png" alt="Figure 2: Tails analysis on 3 queries" width="88%"/>

-As you can read, Taumode outperforms in any top-k, demonstating relevant increased tails quality.
+As you can read, taumode outperforms in any top-k, demonstating relevant increased tails quality.
 The curve of the quality decay from top-1 to top-10 moves from something that looks for cosine like an asymptotic relation to a more linear relation for taumode.
 This represents visually the avoided drop in tails quality.

 ## Why this is exciting

-The combination of high "Average NDCG@10" and materially higher "Tail/Head ratios" suggests Taumode can surface relevant alternatives beyond the very top ranks without sacrificing head fidelity, which is precisely what Taumode was designed for.
+The combination of high "Average NDCG@10" and materially higher "Tail/Head ratios" suggests taumode can surface relevant alternatives beyond the very top ranks without sacrificing head fidelity, which is precisely what taumode was designed for.
 This experiment demonstate the effectiveness of Tauomde on a real dataset application.

 Because the dataset spans two decades of diverse CWE and CVSS phrasing, robustness in the tail indicates <strong>resilience to language drift and domain shift</strong>, a critical property for operational cyber‑threat triage.

 This aligns with the objectives of a database engine based on `ArrowSpace`:
 * What if we can pass to LLMs documents beyond geometrical relations for more accurate in-context learning?
-This is what Taumode is for.
+This is what taumode is for.
 * What if we can search the space of documents using and index that incorporates quality of relations?
 This is what taumode-aware search makes possible.
 * What if we can compare your dataset with existing datasets and with others in your company?
-This is what the spectral analysis enabled by Taumode is meant to deliver.
+This is what the spectral analysis enabled by taumode is meant to deliver.

 I am working on a such database engine at www.tuned.org.uk please [consider sponsoring my research](https://github.com/sponsors/Mec-iS).